Episode 38: The Black Death: London's First Plague

 And I've got some news as well in, as a consequence of all of our hard work for this lockdown podcast.
 We have now reached 20,000 downloads.

-Hazel Baker: Yeah.
-So thank you very much for your contributions and thank you very much for everybody listening.
+Thank you very much for your contributions and thank you very much for everybody listening.
 And don't forget, this is absolutely free.
 So share the love of London and our London History Podcast with your friends and family.
 We'll see you next week for something a lot more fun!

 Some links contain affiliate links, which means that if you click on one of the product links, we receive a small commission.
 This helps support our free podcast.
 Thank you for the support!